zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/create-project-workspace/oml_projects.md

 ## Create Workspace in Oracle Machine Learning Notebooks
 To create a workspace:

-1. On the top right corner of the Oracle Machine Learning Notebooks homepage, click the project workspace drop-down list and click **Select Project**.
+1. On the top right corner of the Oracle Machine Learning Notebooks home page, click the project workspace drop-down list and click **Select Project**.
 The Select Project dialog box opens.

   ![select_project.png](images/select_project.png "select_project.png")